2020 holiday message from Tian Hong Foundation

 Our biggest joy this year was hosting the 2020 Cross Cultural Youth Art Contest - Love, Hope and Collective Humanity.
 With unprecedented number of participants submitting their original artworks, the judge panel including myself was glad to award winners from two age groups for their passion, creativity and talents.
 Here I would like to again call out the outstanding artists with their artworks and thank all who have participated.
 Please review this slide deck and Youtube video if you have not got the pleasure to do so:

 Quiet time is also often the best time to search inside ourselves.
 This year, Tian Hong revamped its new website (www.tianhongfoundation.org) and reassessed its goals and objectives.
-It has become more clear than ever that only with greater love, compassion, and a spirit of collective humanity, can people on this planet truly thrive together.
+It has become more clear than ever that only with greater love, empathy, and a spirit of collective humanity, can people on this planet truly thrive together.
 With this in mind, Tian Hong will continue its journey in supporting arts and cultural activities that are beneficial to the public health and happiness, promoting cross cultural arts appreciation and greater love among our young generations, and producing content via Susan Shi Studio to promote positive thinking and poetic approach to life.

 2020 is a year that we were forced to slow down many activities, it is also a year that we rethink the relationships in our lives: relationship with nature, relationship with people, and relationship with ourselves.
 We wish spirit of love, hope and collective humanity will permeate more deeply into these relationships in the years to come!